Jay Farner: Early life and education

 In 1995, Jay Farner graduated with a bachelor's degree in Finance from Michigan State University.
 There, he restarted its business fraternity Delta Sigma Pi.
-Farner currently resides in the Detroit area.
+As of 2021, Farner resides in the Detroit area.

 Career

 After his graduation from Michigan State, Jay Farner began his career in finance as a mortgage banker at Quicken Loans Inc (then called Rock Financial) with Dan Gilbert in 1996.
-In early 1997, Farner first became the director of mortgage banking, then vice president of web mortgage banking in May 1998.
+In early 1997, Farner became the director of mortgage banking, then vice president of web mortgage banking in May 1998.
 Rock Financial's online presence drew the attention of Intuit Inc., which bought the firm in 1999 from Gilbert for $336 million before later selling it back to him in 2002 for $130 million.
 The company grew to provide direct-to-consumer home loans via the internet in all 50 states.
-Farner then served as Quicken's president and chief marketing officer, spearheading the company's outreach efforts, and was named one of Crain’s Detroit Business’ 40 Under 40 in 2011.
+Farner then served as Quicken's president and chief marketing officer, and was named one of Crain’s Detroit Business’ 40 Under 40 in 2011.

-In 2014, Farner led what USA Today called a “billion-dollar gamble” in a March Madness bracket challenge with Yahoo Sports, with a potential $1 billion prize offered to the winner.
-While only $3 million was handed out, the challenge generated billions of online engagements and millions of new leads, which PR Week called a "data generation exercise … like gold dust" and others called it the “best PR move” of the year.
+In 2014, Farner led what USA Today called a “billion-dollar gamble” in a March Madness bracket challenge with Yahoo Sports that offered a potential $1 billion prize.
+While the top prize was not claimed, the campaign resulted in $3 million in smaller prizes; PR Week described the campaign as a significant "data generation exercise," while other industry observers cited it as a successful marketing initiative.

-In 2015, Farner and Quicken Loans created Rocket Mortgage, the first fully digital end-to-end consumer mortgage lending operation.
-Rocket Mortgage would later become the first lender to perform electronic closings.
-Upon launch, TechCrunch called Rocket the mortgage industry's “iPhone moment” and compared the process to TurboTax.
+In 2015, Farner led the development of Rocket Mortgage, an end-to-end digital mortgage platform.
+The service allowed consumers to complete the application process online, a shift in the industry that received comparisons to digital tax preparation software.
+Upon launch, TechCrunch described the platform as the mortgage industry's “iPhone moment.”

-Quicken Loans’ Rocket Mortgage released an ad at the 2016 Super Bowl with the tagline “Push Button, Get Mortgage,” whereby clients could get a mortgage via their mobile phone.
-While some critics said the ease of obtaining loans reminded them of the subprime mortgage crisis, Quicken Loans is “one of the few lenders that came through the financial crisis unscathed,” according to The San Francisco Chronicle, as they were never involved in subprime lending.
+Quicken Loans’ Rocket Mortgage released an ad at the 2016 Super Bowl with the tagline “Push Button, Get Mortgage.”
+While some critics expressed concern that the simplified process shared characteristics with the pre-2008 mortgage market, the company maintained that its lending standards remained distinct from the subprime models of that era.

 In 2017, Farner was promoted to CEO of Quicken Loans.
-That quarter, Quicken Loans originated $25 billion in direct-to-consumer home loans, surpassing Wells Fargo, with $23 billion, as the largest lender in retail home loans in the US.
-In August 2020, Quicken's parent company, Rocket Companies Inc, was listed on the New York Stock Exchange, selling 100 million shares and raising $1.8 billion on its first trading day.
+That quarter, Quicken Loans originated $25 billion in home loans, surpassing Wells Fargo as the largest retail home lender in the US.
+In August 2020, Farner led the parent company, Rocket Companies Inc, through its initial public offering on the New York Stock Exchange, raising $1.8 billion.

+In February 2023, Farner announced his retirement as CEO of Rocket Companies, effective June 1, 2023.
+He was succeeded by interim CEO Bill Emerson and subsequently by Varun Krishna in September 2023.
+Following his departure, Farner founded Ronin Capital Partners, a venture capital firm.